rlugojr/sample-apps/example-elk-stack/README.md

 	}
 ```

-Note that in the case of kibana, the manifest has the start-flag set to false-
+Note that in the case of kibana, the manifest has the start flag set to false-
-this is because we need to add the job-link to elasticsearch before it can be
+this is because we need to add the job link to elasticsearch before it can be
 used.

 Our `bash_start.sh` simply adds the elasticsearch user to the kibana